 Dr. Taylor earned a bachelor’s degree in biochemistry from Clemson University and a medical degree from the Medical University of South Carolina.
 He completed his internship and general surgery residency at the Medical University of South Carolina and a residency in peripheral vascular surgery at Baylor College of Medicine in Houston, Texas.

 Brenda J. Thames, EdD, Vice President of Academic Development, joined Greenville Health System in 2007.
 Dr. Thames is responsible for providing academic strategic direction and leadership for initiatives designed to advance patient care through education and research.
 She also works with local colleges and universities to develop collaborative relationships focused on health care.

-Before joining GHS, Dr. Thames served as associate dean for research and graduate studies in the College of Health, Education and Human Development at Clemson University.
+Before joining Prisma Health, Dr. Thames served as associate dean for research and graduate studies in the College of Health, Education and Human Development at Clemson University.

 Dr. Thames serves on numerous boards and committees representing the voice of health care, particularly from the education and workforce perspectives.
 She earned a bachelor’s degree in home economics from Mississippi State University.
 She then completed a master’s degree in guidance and counseling and a doctorate in vocational and technical education at Clemson University.

 Jerry R. Youkey, MD, Executive Vice President of Medical and Academic Affairs and Dean of the University of South Carolina School of Medicine Greenville, joined Greenville Health System in 1998.
 Dr. Youkey is responsible for the health system’s research and education activities, as well as strategic and operational physician initiatives.